 ![]() The Grand Mosque, Sousse |

-You don't need to fly to visit Tunisia.
-Far from it.
-You can travel safely, comfortably and affordably from London's St Pancras Station to Tunisia without flying, by Eurostar, TGV high-speed train and comfortable cruise ferry.
-Take Eurostar to Lille or Paris and change onto a high-speed TGV train to Marseille, then sail to Tunisia by SNCM or CTN ferry, ferries sail every few days.
+You can travel safely, comfortably and affordably from London St Pancras to Tunisia in 48 hours without flying, by Eurostar, TGV high-speed train and comfortable ferry.
+Take Eurostar to Lille or Paris and change onto a high-speed TGV train to Marseille, then sail to Tunisia by Corsica Linea or CTN ferry, ferries sail every few days.
 This page is a step-by-step guide to planning, booking and making a trip to Tunisia by train and ferry, with no flying necessary!

 Hotels & accommodation in Tunisia